 In contrast to the Health Needs Assessment (HNA), which seeks to understand the villagers’ health seeking behaviour, Supply focuses on how and where the population may receive the healthcare they need.
 This includes infrastructural capacity of various institutions, their geographical accessibility, as well as public knowledge in accessing these healthcare services.

-Poor certificates known as IDPoor equity cards is another focus of Supply.
+Another major focus of Supply is to better understand the Poor Certificate system in Cambodia.
 These certificates are identify a certain household as poor.
-In doing so, it provides more benefits such as discounted healthcare, access to clean water etc. The IDPoor identification exercise is carried out yearly to identify households in both urban and rural settings.
+In doing so, it provides more benefits such as free or subsidised healthcare, access to clean water etc. The IDPoor identification exercise is carried out yearly to identify households in both urban and rural settings.
 Interviews are carried out by Village Representative Group (VRG) members with a standard questionnaire by the Ministry of Planning.
 Understanding how this programme works is important as locals may not be taking full advantage of it.
 Villagers may not know about the programme or are unsure about the privileges they are entitled to.
 Through understanding IDPoor, we can ensure that villagers are making full use of their resources and to receive the best healthcare they are entitled to.